How to understand fertilizer: a guide

-Have you ever found yourself standing in front of a box of fertilizer at the garden centre trying to decipher numbers that don’t make sense to you?
+Have you ever found yourself in front of a box of fertilizer at the garden centre, doing your best to decipher numbers that don’t mean anything to you?

 What is plant fertilizer?